confidential-containers/cloud-api-adaptor/install/README.md

 ## Deploy the CoCo operator, CC runtime CRD and the cloud-api-adaptor daemonset

+### Using make deploy

-You can either deploy the CoCo operator and cloud-api-adaptor with the `Makefile` by running
+You can deploy the CoCo operator and cloud-api-adaptor with the `Makefile` by running
 * set CLOUD_PROVIDER
     ```
     export CLOUD_PROVIDER=<aws|azure|ibmcloud|ibmcloud-powervs|libvirt|vsphere>